MDAnalysis/UserGuide/doc/source/contributing.rst

 Committing your code
 --------------------

 When you are happy with a set of changes, it is time to commit.
 All changes in one revision should have a common theme.
-If you implemented two rather different things (say, one bug fix and one new feature) then split them into two commits with different messages.
+If you implemented two rather different things (say, one bug fix and one new feature), then split them into two commits with different messages.

 Once you’ve made changes to files in your local repository, you can see them by typing::